Radial and Non-Radial Oscillations of Protoneutron Stars with Hyperonic Composition: Microphysics

 where the sum; $b$ and $l$ are over all the baryons and leptons, respectively.
 Applying charge neutrality and $\beta$-equilibrium conditions to the above expression, we obtain

 for the neutrino-trapped regime, where the neutrino number density modifies the resulting equation, and

 for the neutrino-transparent regime \cite{Issifu:2024fuw}.

 To study the evolutionary stages, we divide our analysis into two broad phases: the neutrino-trapped and neutrino-transparent phases.
 We adopt the quasi-static approximation to study PNS evolution, assuming the star evolves through a sequence of equilibrium states.
 To simplify the analysis, we impose {\it ad hoc} thermodynamic conditions on the stellar configurations.
 This approach provides a reasonable description of the PNS structure, simplifies calculations, and facilitates comparison with certain simulation results \cite{Pons:1998mm, Prakash:1996xs, Vartanyan:2018iah, Camelio:2017nka}.
-The outcomes are examined in four distinct snapshots.
-The first stage corresponds to the birth of a PNS in the core of a massive star that has exhausted its nuclear fuel.
-In this phase, the core becomes opaque to neutrinos, which temporarily sustains thermal pressure and influences the PNS's evolution.
-Meanwhile, the stalled shock wave must be revived to trigger a successful supernova explosion.
-We simulate this phase by fixing the lepton fraction at $Y_l = 0.4$ and define the entropy per baryon as $s_B = s/n_B=1$.
+The outcomes are examined in four distinct snapshots. he first stage corresponds to the early phase of PNS evolution, during which the star is lepton-rich.
+In this regime, the trapped leptons temporarily enhance the thermal pressure and significantly influence the stellar structure.
+We model this stage by fixing the lepton fraction at $Y_l = 0.4$ and by defining the entropy per baryon as $s_B = s/n_B=1$.
 The second stage is the deleptonization phase, occurring approximately 0.5 to 1 second after the explosion.
 During this period, the PNS rapidly loses neutrinos, leading to a reduction in the $Y_l$.
 In the model framework, we fix $Y_l = 0.2$ and $s_B = 2$ for this stage.

 The third stage occurs after nearly all neutrinos have escaped from the stellar core, approximately $50$s after the explosion, marking the transition to the cooling phase.
 At this point, the matter has reached its peak temperature and begins to cool down.
 In the model framework we set $Y_{\nu_e}=0$ and $s_B = 2$.
 The final stage occurs after the star has cooled over several decades to centuries ($\sim 50 - 100$ years or more), forming cold and catalyzed NS.
 The EoS is constrained by both experimental and observational data to ensure that, at the end of the star's evolution, its structure remains consistent with key astrophysical constraints.
 These constraints include the GW170817 event \cite{LIGOScientific:2017vwq, LIGOScientific:2018cki} and recent measurements from the NICER X-ray observatory, which provides mass and radius measurements for pulsars such as PSR J0740+6620 \cite{riley2021, Miller:2021qha} and PSR J0030+0451 \cite{riley2019, Miller:2019cac}.}